filmozolevskiy/job-etl/services/enricher/README.md

 - Normalizes company names (removes common suffixes like "Inc.", "LLC", etc.)
 - Compares normalized names using fuzzy string matching
 - Returns the best match if similarity score >= 80%

+### Idempotency & Skipped Companies

+To avoid repeatedly calling the Glassdoor API for companies that don't have good matches, the service tracks enrichment status using the `enriched_at` column in `staging.companies_stg`:
+- Companies with successful matches have `enriched_at` set when data is upserted
+- Companies without good matches (similarity < 80% or no API results) are marked as skipped by setting `enriched_at = NOW()`
+- `fetch_companies_needing_enrichment()` only returns companies where `enriched_at IS NULL`, ensuring skipped companies are not retried on subsequent runs

+This ensures idempotent behavior: re-running the enricher will not make redundant API calls for companies that were already processed (whether successfully enriched or skipped).

 ### Glassdoor API